 Polypropylene absorbent pads are chemically resistant, making them ideal for absorbing corrosives, oxidizers, fuels, water and oil-based liquids.
 Mats made of polypropylene are very durable and can be landfilled with other hazardous waste, used in fuels blending processes or incinerated.

 Cellulose mats best absorb noncorrosive and non-oxidizing chemicals.
 They sometimes have higher absorbency per pad than polypropylene, but are not as strong.
 They are also not recommended for hazardous waste landfilling, but, they can be used for fuels blending and incineration.

 Both polypropylene and cellulose mats contain recycled content, which minimizes the impact on the environment.

 Socks and booms both contain and absorb spills.
 Both products have a polypropylene tear-resistant skin that retains liquids even when fully saturated, which reduces clean up time and the amount of product needed to get the job done.

 Unlike clay or cardboard, socks can be placed before a leak, drip or spill happens and won’t be a safety hazard.
 Some socks are stuffed with polypropylene and cellulose.
 Others have ground corncob, recycled newsprint or vermiculite — an inert, earthen material.
 All of these materials soak up a high volume of liquids.

 Booms are larger versions of socks and filled with polypropylene or cellulose.
 They are used almost exclusively for large spill response.
-Most booms are used to absorb oil only and can be used on land or water to contain oil-based spills while repelling other liquids.
+Most booms are used to absorb oil only, and some are ideal for use on land while others work on water to contain oil-based spills while repelling other liquids.

 Mats, socks and booms can take care of most spills, but certain situations call for loose absorbents to clean up spills that other absorbents can’t reach.